-Title of Talk: Parallel LDPC Error Correction for Quantum Key Distribution on a GPU
+Parallel LDPC Error Correction for Quantum Key Distribution on a GPU Jeffrey Jacobs

-Abstract of Talk: Since the advent of the quantum computing paradigm in the 1980's, several protocols for secure communication either partially or entirely over quantum channels have been developed.
+Since the advent of the quantum computing paradigm in the 1980's, several protocols for secure communication either partially or entirely over quantum channels have been developed.
 The most notable of these is the BB84 protocol, which utilizes both a quantum and classical channel to establish a secret key which can then be used for secure classical communication between two parties.
 However, the quantum channel in this protocol is subject to high error rates and thus an error correction algorithm which does not reveal the secret keys is required for a quantum key distribution implementation.